learn-co-curriculum/dsc-regression-boston-lab/README.md

 # Your code here
 ```

 The columns in the Boston housing data represent the dependent and independent variables.
 The dependent variable here is the median house value `MEDV`.
-The desription of the other variables is available on [KAGGLE](https://www.kaggle.com/c/boston-housing).
+The description of the other variables is available on [KAGGLE](https://www.kaggle.com/c/boston-housing).

 ### Inspect the columns of the dataset and comment on type of variables present